 • When to enforce consistency, and when not to.

 • How to bring personas in to the organization in a lightweight, effective way

 • How to be discerning in evaluating potential designs.

 • Subtle design mistakes and how to identify avoid them.

-The UE Design Workshop includes hands-on exercises in site mapping, workflow diagrams, creating wireframes, developing personas, evaluating a current product or proposed design.
+The UX Design Workshop includes hands-on exercises in site mapping, workflow diagrams, creating wireframes, developing personas, evaluating a current product or proposed design.

 How do I sign up?